HCIS-Lab/Action-slot/README.md

 [[arxiv](https://arxiv.org/abs/2311.17948)] [[Project Page](https://hcis-lab.github.io/Action-slot/)]

-This repository contains code for training and evaluating baselines presented in the paper.
+This repository contains the official code for training and evaluating baselines presented in the paper.

 ## 🚀 Installation
 Create and activate the conda environment: